drupal-spider/website-comparison/README.md

 # website-comparison
 A simple tool to compare web pages between two sites.
-A common use case is to compre between production and stage site before deployment.
+A common use case is to compare between production and stage site before deployment.

 ## Install